reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 We keep on allocating the memory by running a `for` loop until a point is reached, when JVM does not have enough memory to allocate, resulting in an OutOfMemoryError being thrown.

 ## Finding the Cause of Outofmemory
 We will now find the cause of this error by doing a Heap Dump analysis.
-This is done is two steps.
+This is done in two steps.
 First we capture the heap dump and then analyze the heap dump file to locate the suspected reason.

-Let us now look at some popular ways of capturing Heap Dump:
+We can capture heap dump in multiple ways.

+Let us capturing the heap map for our example first with jmap and then with a `VM` argument:

 ### Generating Heap Dump on Demand with jmap
-jmap is packaged with JDK and prints heap dumps in a specified file location.
-For generating Heap Dump with `jmap`, we first find the process ID of our running Java application with the `jps` tool to list down all the running Java processes on our local machine:
+jmap is packaged with JDK and extracts the heap dump to a specified file location.

+For generating heap dump with `jmap`, we first find the process ID of our running Java program with the `jps` tool to list down all the running Java processes on our local machine:

 ```shell
 ...:~ fab$ jps